Skip to content

 Suzanne is an active member of the Design and Technology Association (DATA) Subject Consultation Group and have written articles for both their primary and secondary publications.

-She has recently joined the All-Party Parliament Group on School Food, and is looking forward to presenting the findings of her study in the coming years.
+She is a member of the All-Party Parliament Group on School Food, and is looking forward to presenting the findings of her study in 2024.

 Due to the new Ofsted framework which is promoting a 'broad and balanced curriculum', Suzanne has been in demand to provide CPD for staff in several of our local schools, and looks forward to continuing to support teachers as they bring their 'broad and balanced' curricula to life.